mendrik/feather/feather-docs/content/decorators/index.md

 ### localStorage

-This boolean will initialize a binding from *localstorage*.
+This boolean will initialize a binding value from *localstorage*.
 With array bindings, however, you must define
 ```@Read(arrayProperty: string)``` and ```@Write(arrayProperty: string)``` serializers for its children.
-This is best explained in the following [source file](https://github.com/mendrik/feather-todo/blob/master/ts/todo-list.ts)
+This is best explained in the following [source file](https://github.com/mendrik/feather-todo/blob/master/ts/todo-list.ts).
 Primitives are stored without any serializers.
 The local storage name is calculated from the widgets
 path (resolved through parentWidgets).
 Each path segment is taken from a property called id, name, title or
 a function named like this.
 If no are present the widgets class name is taken.